 National certification is a mechanism by which members of the midwifery profession exercise the right and responsibility for ensuring there are standards for the core competencies necessary for safe practice and that midwives achieve and maintain the defined competencies.
 National certification, like educational program accreditation, is developed and administered through private agencies.

-The CPM credential was developed by NARM in collaboration with the Midwives Alliance of North America (MANA), the Midwifery Education Accreditation Council (MEAC), and diverse stakeholders from across the United States.
-The credential validates the knowledge, skills and abilities vital to responsible midwifery practice and reflects and preserves the essential nature of midwifery care.
-The competency-based model for certification assures well-educated, skilled and competent providers.
+The CPM credential was developed by the North American Registry of Midwives (NARM) in collaboration with the Midwives Alliance of North America (MANA), the Midwifery Education Accreditation Council (MEAC), and diverse stakeholders from across the United States, including consumers who later founded Citizens for Midwifery (CfM).
+The credential validates the knowledge, skills, and abilities vital to responsible midwifery practice and reflects and preserves the essential nature of midwifery care.
+The competency-based model for certification assures well-educated, skilled, and competent providers.

-For more information about the CPM credential, visit: www.narm.org
+For more information about the CPM credential: